WHAT SETS US APART

 Who Can Do MDS Assessments?

-Some websites have WRONG information about who can do MDSs.
-A BSN degree is NOT required to do MDSs.
+Some websites have WRONG information about who can do MDS assessments.
+A BSN degree is NOT required to do an MDS assessment.
 There are many awesome, expert lead MDS nurses who are LVNs/LPNs!
-One does NOT have to be MDS certified to start doing MDSs.
+One does NOT have to be MDS certified to start doing MDS assessments.
 Licensed nurses are NOT the only ones that can input MDS data!
 Talk to your facility's MDS coordinator or MDS nurse and you can confirm all of these.
 Better yet, read on.
 Find out below what the actual regulation says...

-The RAI (Resident Assessment Instrument) consists of the MDS and the CAA (Care Area Assessment).
-Members of the IDT (Interdisciplinary Team) are usually assigned to answer certain sections of the MDS and the CAA portions, depending on the facility's policy and procedure and depending on the job descriptions and depending on your State.
+The RAI (Resident Assessment Instrument) consists of the MDS (Minimum Data Set) and the CAA (Care Area Assessment).
+Members of the IDT (Interdisciplinary Team) are usually assigned to answer certain sections of the MDS and the CAA portions, depending on the facility's policy and procedure, depending on the job descriptions and depending on your State.

 Want a simple answer?
-Here's one: IDT members can answer sections of the MDS and an RN must certify the MDS as complete.
+IDT members can answer sections of the MDS forms and a Registered Nurse must certify the MDS as complete.

 Want the legal, long-form answer verbatim?
-Below are the regulations regarding completion of the MDS from pages 1-7 and 1-8* of the MDS manual, also known as the RAI manual.
-The manual is currently entitled Center for Medicare and Medicaid Services Long Term Care Resident Assessment Instrument 3.0 User's Manual version 1.14*:
+Below are the regulations regarding completion of the MDS from the MDS manual, also known as the RAI (Resident Assessment Instrument) manual.
+The manual is currently entitled Center for Medicare and Medicaid Services Long Term Care Resident Assessment Instrument 3.0 User's Manual version 1.20.1:

 The RAI process Federal regulations at 42 CFR 483.20 (b)(1)(xviii), (g), and (h) require that